Antwerp city guide: fantastic culture, art, beer and diamonds

 Cycling and walking

-Walking is a great way to discover Antwerp’s hidden gems.
+Antwerp is a small city and so we only ever walked everywhere – it’s a great way to see the city.
 The city centre is relatively compact and easy to navigate on foot, and we walked everywhere.

 Antwerp is a very bike-friendly city with dedicated cycle paths throughout.
 There’s loads of places to rent a bike for the day.